 It was agreed that the TPL consultant’s report could be shared with UCETNI members.

 Further information was requested about CCEA’s recent survey on newly qualified primary school teachers, and it was reported that the work related to the introduction of the new NI school curriculum and the extent to which new teachers were aware of it.
-There had been indications that some new teachers required additional support, although this did not imply any shortcomings in ITE).
-The informal information gathering that had taken place so far was a prelude to further work tat might, subject to DE approval be carried out.
+There had been indications that some new teachers required additional support, although this did not imply any shortcomings in ITE.
+The informal information gathering that had taken place so far was a prelude to further work that might, subject to DE approval, be carried out.
 The importance of joining up support for new teachers offered by CCEA, EA, HEIs and others was noted, and it was suggested that NIHELG, possibly with an updated terms of reference and membership, might be the appropriate place to secure this.

 ITE allocations for 2023/24

 The importance of receiving timely notification of ITE allocations, and the impact that late notification could have on final levels of recruitment and the ability of HEIs to plan effectively, was stressed by HEI colleagues.
 DE said that it was trying to secure a view from relevant ministers, based on the results of Teacher Vacancy Survey, before 28 October, after which ministers might not be in place.
 A carrying forward of existing allocations was, subject to the views of the Department for the Economy, the preferred option.
-On teacher workforce planning more generally, an internal paper for discussion within DfE had been drafted and was being discussed.
+On teacher workforce planning more generally, an internal paper for discussion within DE had been drafted and was being discussed.
 Although significant additional resource to implement any changes might not be forthcoming, the need to address workforce planning at some stage might at least be acknowledged.

 Lessons learnt from Covid